 Melbourne Law School is a leading international law school, for both teaching and research.
-In 2013 it was the top ranked law school in Australia and the fifth ranked in the world according to the Quacquarelli Symonds (QS) World University Rankings.
+In 2014 it was the top ranked law school in Australia and the eighth ranked in the world according to the Quacquarelli Symonds (QS) World University Rankings.
 In 2013-2014, the University of Melbourne was ranked 34 in the World by the Times Higher Education World Rankings.
 The Shanghai Jiao Tong 2013 ranks the University of Melbourne as the number one university in Australia (54 in the world).

 International and outward-looking

 The Melbourne Law Masters (MLM) is an international program in every respect.

 - Law School staff are internationally active, teaching and conducting research at leading universities throughout the world.